Search Category: Sales Tax

 - Use a temporary seller’s permit you got for your own activities (such as your own farm stand).
 During event registration, choose the option for I am not making taxable sales.
 Include your permit’s Reference # (from top of permit), its Valid from date, and its Valid through date in the Products I am selling field.
 Report event sales with your other sales within 15 days after your permit expires.

 - Get a temporary seller’s permit specific to the event when you register, only if you don’t already have another seller’s permit.
-You’ll need to apply for more permits if the event lasts longer than 90 days (such as farmers markets that run several months).
-Report your sales within 15 days after the event ends.
+Report your sales no later than 15 days after the event ends.

 Video: How to register for a temporary seller’s permit (event specific)